From gourmet vegan burgers and ice cream to plant-based chicken wings, these guys got you covered!

 In my opinion, this plant-based Caribbean pop-up is a welcome addition to the Caribbean street food scene.
 Think jerk cauliflower wings, Cali burger with pickled pimento cucumber, and ackee alioli.

 I love the branding of this food truck business and definitely a rising star of the vegan street food industry.
 Think established burger chain, but beyond the meat.

-Their menu includes the basic Plow burger, the Campfire burger and a house curated burger of the week.
-This week it is the Spring medley burger with violife feta, panzanella salad w/ house redwine & cranberry vinaigrette.
+Their menu includes the basic Plow burger, the Campfire burger, and a house-curated burger of the week.
+This week it is the Spring medley burger with violife feta, Panzanella salad, and house Redwine & cranberry vinaigrette.

-I would not be surprised if in the future these guys will be a chain rivalling established burger outlets.
+I would not be surprised if in the future these guys will be a chain rivaling established burger outlets.